Funding & Awards

 This award amount is offered in addition to regular stipend funding.

-The Graduate Travel and Research Award (TARA) is designed to encourage student participation in conferences or research opportunities outside of SFU.
-The goal of this program is to provide travel opportunities for MBB students, facilitating involvement in scientific events that would normally be prohibitively expensive for their supervisor.
+The MBB Graduate Travel and Research Award (TARA) is designed to encourage student participation in remote research opportunities or academic conferences.
+The goal of this program is to generate new travel opportunities for MBB students, facilitating involvement in scientific events that would normally be a significant financial burden for their supervising faculty.

 How to apply:

-Students will submit an application package electronically (as one pdf file) to the MBB Grad Assistant at mbb@sfu.ca.
+Students will submit an application package electronically (as one pdf file) to the MBB Grad Assistant (mbb@sfu.ca).
 This must include (in the order below):

-Awardees and supervising faculty will be notified of the results of the TARA competition in mid-September.
+TARA funds are paid directly to the student.
+Awardees and supervising faculty will be notified of the results of the TARA competition in late October.

 SFU Donor Awards - MBB only